saucelabs/sauce-docs/docs/mobile-apps/features/biometric-authentication.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 We provide testing capabilities for mobile app biometric authentication (fingerprint and facial recognition).
-Please note that not all iOS and Android mobile devices offer Touch ID and Face ID.
+Please note that not all iOS and Android mobile devices offer this feature.

 :::caution Security Notice
 KeyStore is normally used to implement and store fingerprint and facial recognition user biometrics for mobile apps.
 Because this is a cloud security risk, Sauce Labs does not mock the KeyStore on our real devices for supporting fingerprint and facial recognition; the use of KeyStore on our real devices is not supported.